 Deferred inflows of resources represent an acquisition of net position that applies to a future period.
 The Foundation classifies changes in irrevocable split-interest agreements as deferred inflows of resources.
-Changes in deferred inflows of resources are attributable to changes in fair value, change in liabilities due to trust and life income beneficiaries, new split-interest agreements and maturities during the year.
+Changes are attributable to changes in fair value, liabilities due to trust and life income beneficiaries, new split-interest agreements, and maturities during the year.